 The Tuning Day comprises various options that can be chosen by the customer.
 The instructor can concentrate on the technical aspects of the machine or on the operator’s working methods – or on both, according to the training program agreed on and put together with the customer.

 The machine report and TimberLink data analysis are key points covered during machine Tuning Day.
-TimberLink gives a clear picture of the machine’s condition and productivity, as well as changes over a longer period.
-Together with the machine report, TimberLink is an excellent tool for continuous follow-up on machine condition and productivity.
+TimberLink gives a clear picture of the machine’s condition and productivity, as well as changes over a longer period or time.

 TimberLink Machine Report

-The TimberLink machine reports give a clear picture of the machine’s productivity and fuel consumption.
+The TimberLink machine reports give a clear picture of a harvester’s productivity and fuel consumption.
 From the TimberLink machine report, you can easily see the harvester’s productivity, fuel consumption, and technical condition in comparison with other machines working under similar conditions.

 The machine report can be compiled in the forest or at the office.
 It is created separately for each operator, even if the machine report mainly deals with the harvester’s condition and productivity.
-Based on the report,tips for developing working methods and optimizing fuel consumption can be given for each operators.
-The TimberLink machine report highlights the possible divergences with regard to previous productivity and to other harvesters working under similar conditions.
-It also makes it possible to fine-tune the machine and enables consistently high productivity.
+Based on the report, tips for developing working methods and optimizing fuel consumption can be given for each operator.